-'''

-Func FileNew(type%{, mode%{, upt, tpa%, maxT{, nChan%}}});
+Func FileNew(type%{, mode%{, upt, tpa%, maxT{, nChan%}});

 type% The type of file to create:

-'''

-- O A Spike2 data file based on the sampling configuration, ready for sampling.
+- 0 A Spike2 data file based on the sampling configuration, ready for sampling.
 This may open several windows, including the floating command window and the sequencer control panel.
 Use SampleStart() to begin sampling and SampleStop() to stop sampling before calling FileSaveAs() to give the new file a name.
-During sampling, type 0 data files are saved in the directory/folder set by the Edit menu preferences or by the FilePathSet() command.
-Use FileSaveAs() command after SampleClose() to move the data file to its final position on disk. - 1 A text file in a window - 2 An output sequence file in a window - 3 A Spike2 script file - 7 An empty Spike2 data file (not for sampling).
-The upt%, tpa% and maxT arguments must be supplied.
-This file type lets you create new Spike2 files from external data for use with memory channels. - 12 An XY view with one (empty) data channel.
-Use XYAddData() to add more data and XYSetChan() to create new channels. - mode% This optional argument determines how the new window is opened.
+During sampling, type 0 data files are saved in the folder set by the Edit menu preferences or the FilePathSet() command.
+Use FileSaveAs() command after SampleClose() to move the data file to its final position on disk. - 1 A text file in a window - 2 An output sequence file in a window - 3 A Spike2 script file - 7 An empty Spike2 data file (not for sampling). upt%, tpa% and maxT must be supplied.
+You can use ChanNew(), ChanWriteWave(), ChanSave(), MemSave() or to add data.
+Use FileSaveAs() to name the new file. - 12 An XY view with one (empty) data channel.
+Use XYAddData() to add more data and XYSetChan() to create new channels. - mode[%] This optional argument determines how the new window is opened.
 The value is the sum of these flags.
 If the argument is omitted, its value is 0.
 The flags are: - 1 Make the new window(s) visible immediately.
 If this flag is not set the window is created, but is invisible. - 2 For data files, if the sampling configuration holds information for creating additional windows, use it.
 If this flag is not set, data files extract enough information from the sampling configuration to set the sampling parameters for the data channels. - 4 Show the spike shape setup dialog if there are WaveMark channels in the sampling configuration for a data file.
-If the spike shape dialog appears, this function does not return until the user closes the dialog. - Only for type% = 7.
+If the spike shape dialog appears, this function does not return until the user closes the dialog. - upt Only for type = 7.
 The microseconds per unit time for the new file.
 This allows values in the range 0.001 to 32767.
 If upt is non-integral values, Spike2 versions prior to 4.02 will not open the file.
 This sets the time resolution of the new file and the maximum length of the file, in time.
-There are a maximum of 2^{31} -1 time units in a file, so a 1 μs resolution limits a file to 30 minutes in length. - Only for type% = 7.
+There are a maximum of 2^{31} -1 time units in a file, so a 1 μs resolution limits a file to 30 minutes in length. - tpa% Only for type% = 7.
 The time units per ADC conversion for the new file.
 You can set values in the range 1 to 32767 (for compatibility with Spike2 sampling use 2 to 32767).
 The available sampling intervals for waveform data in the new file are n upt% tpa% microseconds where n is an integer. - maxT Only for type% = 7.
-This sets the maximum time base that you can display for the file.
-You should set this to the expected file size. - nchan% Only for type% = 7.
-This sets the number of channels in the new file in the range 32 to 100.
-If you omit this optional argument, 32 channels are used.
-Spike2 4.02 onwards can read files with other than 32 channels. - Returns It returns the view handle (or the handle of the lowest numbered duplicate for a data file with duplicate windows) or a negative error. - See also:FileOpen(), FileSave(), FileSaveAs(), FileClose(), FilePathSet(), SampleStart(), SampleStop(), XYAddDAta(), XYSetChan()
+This sets the initial file size in time, which sets the value returned by MaxTime() until data written to the file exceeds this time. - nChan% Only for type% = 7.
+This sets the number of channels in the file in the range 32 to 256.
+If you omit this argument, 32 channels are used.
+Spike2 version 4 can read files with 32-100 channels.
+Version 3 can only read files with 32 channels. - Returns It returns the view handle (or the handle of the lowest numbered duplicate for a data file with duplicate windows) or a negative error.

+See also:ChanNew(), ChanSave(), ChanWriteWave(), FileOpen(), FileSave(), FileSaveAs(), FileClose(), FilePathSet(), MaxTime(), MemSave(), SampleStart(), SampleStop(), XYAddDAta(), XYSetChan()